mustardamus/generator-grail/app/templates/README.md

 ## Application Stack

-Latest and greatest in JavaScript development.
-This is only a development environment and not a framework.
-You can use your front-end framework of choice.

 This environment is intended to be used in a modular way.
 Everything is a Component and should work and be testable independently.